FuzzingLabs/wasm_runtimes_fuzzing/docs/how_to_analyze_a_crash.md

 # How to analyze a crash

-In this example, I will explain how to confirm and analyze a crash triggered by the fuzzer for `wasmer_compile_clif` target.
+In this example, I will explain how to analyze a crash triggered by the fuzzer for `wasmer_compile_clif` target.

 # Where is my crash?